 D: 70 – 60

-The majority of students coming to Sutherland ride the bus to and from school each day.
+The majority of students coming to Lakeside ride the bus to and from school each day.
 Pick-up and drop-off points should be sent to you by the ACPS Transportation Department.
-Busses begin to arrive at Sutherland by 8:50 AM.
+Busses begin to arrive at Lakeside by 8:50 AM.
 Students are not allowed off the bus unless they have a Breakfast Pass (available in the first-day-of-school packets).
 Busses release the students at 9:00 AM once the school day begins.
 In the afternoons, dismissal follows the schedule below:

 - 3:57 PM: Afternoon announcements